-NCSG Draft - Small Team #2 Geographic Basis
+NCSG Draft - Small Team #2 Geographic Basis (Status – 1 November 2018)

 Charter question h1) Should Registry Operators and Registrars (“Contracted Parties”) be permitted or required to differentiate between registrants on a geographic basis?

-The EPDP Team agrees that contracted parties should be (and are) permitted to differentiate between registrants on a geographic basis; however, the EPDP Team does not agree that differentiation on a geographic basis should be required.
-Specifically, members of the BC, IPC and GAC [add others as appropriate] have expressed the view that contracted parties should be required to differentiate between registrants on a geographic basis.
+The EPDP Team agrees that contracted parties should be (and are) permitted to differentiate between registrants on a geographic basis; however, the EPDP Team members have divergent views on whether differentiation on a geographic basis should be required.

 The Members expressing support for requiring differentiation between registrants on a geographic basis noted the following: